Chartered Institute of Environmental Health: Membership

-Members get access to news, regional networks, special interest groups and a range of other benefits.
+Members have access to professional development resources, sector news and publications, mentoring, networking opportunities, support for continuing professional development and professional registration, opportunities to contribute to policy and advocacy work, and discounts on selected conferences, events and training.

 Professional Registration

 Since 2003 CIEH has awarded the status of Chartered Environmental Health Practitioner.
 Chartered status can be obtained only by Members with a CIEH accredited degree who have demonstrated their competence through practice.

 Chartered Environmental Health Practitioners may use the post-nominal letters CEnvH and can gain entry to the Occupational Safety and Health Consultants Register (OSHCR).

 In 2021 CIEH began to directly award the status of Registered Environmental Health Practitioner and in 2022 CIEH obtained permission from Privy Council for the use of the post-nominal REnvH.

 CIEH maintains online registers for Chartered Environmental Health Practitioners, Registered Environmental Health Practitioners, Food Safety Practitioners and Housing Health Practitioners.